-- Final development plans should include eves-trough that directs rooftop leaders upslope into soakaway pits or infiltration trenches. - Low Impact Development (LID) measures (permeable and limited pathways) where feasible, should be included in the development design to decrease any potential impact to the surrounding natural features. - Following revegetation of recommended areas, if a paths to the water from the rental cottages are required, all hardened surfaces (e.g., patios, trails, shoreline access) should employ permeable materials (woodchips, pea gravel, permeable pavers or equivalent) that allow for infiltration of stormwater and prevent channelization.
-Surfaces should be graded to drain away from the shoreline and, where possible, into areas with deep soils and dense vegetation.
+- Final development plans are to include eavestrough that directs rooftop leaders away from lake and into soakaway pits or infiltration trenches. - Low Impact Development (LID) measures (permeable and limited pathways) where feasible, should be included in the development design to decrease any potential impact to the surrounding natural features. - A single path to the water from the proposed structure is to be constructed of permeable materials (woodchips, pea gravel, permeable pavers or equivalent) that allow for infiltration of stormwater and prevent channelization.